sahilrajput03/sahilrajput03/thoughts-principles.md

 The one who puts the finishing touches on their life each day is never short of time. ~ Marcus Aurelius

 Wealth consists not in having great posessions, but in having few wants. ~ Epictetus

+Be silent for the most part, or, if you speak, say only what is necessary and in a few words. ~ Epictetus